May 10, 2020

 The phrase "in my name" should be translated, "in my honour," so that it would read:

 whatever you ask for that honours me will be granted

 Darn that Jesus.
 Just when it sounds like he is offering us a "Get Out of Jail Free" card; a free ticket to all the things we want simply by asking "in his name;" it turns out he is asking us to align our needs / requests to be in honour of him / worthy of him.
 So much the Mercedes Benz I've been praying for!
 Janis and Jesus must surely be sighing - or weeping - or both over all of the dishonouring prayers that are offered in Jesus' name.

 This is a passage both of great comfort and of great challenge.

-Historical background information in this post is drawn primarily from Social-Science Commentary on the Gospel of John, see link below, pages 229-231.
+Historical background information in this post is drawn primarily from Social-Science Commentary on the Gospel of John, see below, pages 229-231.

 John 14:1-14 (NRSV)